 #10- Don’t be put off if your gums bleed.

 Bleeding gums is your sign that something is wrong.
 It’s an indication that the area can’t be or hasn’t been cleansed effectively.

-- At minimum, bleeding gums is a sign of gingivitis (gum tissue inflammation).
+- At a minimum, bleeding gums is a sign of gingivitis (gum tissue inflammation).
 This condition is reversible if you begin an effective flossing (and brushing) routine.
 Possibly a good dental cleaning is needed too.